What is the Gordon Growth Model?

 Learn about alternative methods for calculating intrinsic value, such as discounted cash flow (DCF) modeling.
 In corporate finance, the DCF model is considered the most detailed and thus the most heavily relied on form of valuation for a business.

 What is the importance of the Gordon Growth Model?

 The Gordon Growth Model can be used to determine the relationship between growth rates, discount rates, and valuation.
 Despite the sensitivity of valuation to the shifts in the discount rate, the model still demonstrates a clear relation between valuation and return.

 Applications of the model are demonstrated more in-depth in our corporate finance courses.

 What are the limitations of the Gordon Growth Model?

 The assumption that a company grows at a constant rate is a major problem with the Gordon Growth Model.
-In reality, it is highly unlikely that companies will have their dividends grow at a constant rate.
-Another issue is the high sensitivity of the model to the discount factor and growth rate.
+In reality, it is highly unlikely that companies will have their dividends increase at a constant rate.
+Another issue is the high sensitivity of the model to the growth rate and discount factor used.

 Furthermore, since the model excludes other market conditions such as non-dividend factors, stocks are likely to be undervalued despite a company’s brand and steady growth.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 Through these financial modeling courses, anyone in the world can become a great financial analyst.